Interstate 74: North Carolina

-In the state of North Carolina, as of January 2025, I-74 exists in several segments, starting with a concurrency with I-77 at the Virginia border.
-This includes the most western portion from I-77 to US 52 just south of Mount Airy, a segment first opened to traffic as a bypass of High Point then extended west to I-40 east of Winston-Salem and east to I-73 near Randleman, then another along the southern segment of I–73 and US 220 from just north of Asheboro to northwest of Rockingham, and finally a more eastern segment that runs from Laurinburg to an end at NC 41 near Lumberton.
+In the state of North Carolina, as of September 2026, I-74 exists in three segments, starting with a concurrency with I-77 at the Virginia border.
+This includes the most western portion from I-77 to US 52 just south of Mount Airy, a segment along the Winston-Salem Northern Beltway, a segment first opened to traffic as a bypass of High Point then extended west to I-40 east of Winston-Salem and east to I-73 near Randleman, then another along the southern segment of I–73 and US 220 from just north of Asheboro to northwest of Rockingham, and finally a more eastern segment that runs from Laurinburg to an end at NC 41 near Lumberton.
 One of the latest segments to be signed, from I-40 to High Point, occurred after the federal government approved signing this section as I-74 in mid-2013, despite the highway not being up to current Interstate Highway standards.
 It was uncertain why the Federal Highway Administration (FHWA) made an exception, but this might have been the result of a misinterpretation when a state highway administrator asked for Interstate designation for another section and "Future Interstate" for the section already completed that did not meet standards.
 The Rockingham bypass was completed and opened to traffic on January 28, 2025.